Skip to Content

 Yorktown Village is small but has an appealing riverfront shopping area and beach (above) called Yorktown Landing.

 This public beach is free and offers calm water for kids to play in, a pier with dockside fishing and waterfront dining.
-It has bathrooms, outdoor shoewrs and a place to change.
+It has bathrooms, outdoor showers and a place to change.

 You can find lots of good local food and locally brewed beer in the restaurants around Williamsburg and Yorktown.
 We went out of our way to have lunch at the Old Chickahominy House anyway, and it was worth it.

 Located halfway between Williamsburg and Jamestown, the house is divided between the restaurant and an antiques store.
-You can window shop in the latter while you wait for your table.
+You can window-shop in the latter while you wait for your table.
 Of course there’s pie.
-Whatever types they’ve baked that day ask for a slice of each.
+Ask for one slice each of whatever pies they’ve baked that day.
 Neither the chocolate chiffon or buttermilk pies disappointed and the fruit pie looked awfully good.

 If you make a visit to Yorktown Beach, time it so you can have lunch or dinner at the Yorktown Pub.
 I admit it looks like a hole-in-the-wall.
 But everything they do with crab, clams, oysters and shrimp is good.
 They have fried-seafood baskets and plenty of options for family members who don’t like fish.
 We went with crab dip, steamed clams and fried oysters and were pleased with the lot.